Hypothesis testing under uniform-block covariance structures: Uniform-block matrix and uniform-block structure

-\begin{remark}[non-symmetric uniform-block structure and matrix] We impose the condition of symmetry on a uniform-block structure or matrix, as defined in Definition~\ref{Dfn:ub}, because we will be considering covariance or correlation matrices with this structure.
-However, it is worth noting that a non-symmetric uniform-block structure and matrix can also be defined by removing the condition $b_{k'k} = b_{kk'}$ for every $k \neq k'$, i.e., allowing $\textbf{B}$ to be an arbitrary $K$ by $K$ matrix.
-Nonetheless, throughout this paper, unless explicitly stated otherwise, we refer to a uniform-block structure or matrix as symmetric. \end{remark}
+\begin{remark}[non-symmetric uniform-block matrix and structure] The definition of uniform-block matrices was proposed by \citet{YangChenChen2024}.
+In Definition~\ref{Dfn:ub}, we assume uniform-block matrices and structures are symmetric because our primary focus in this paper is on covariance matrices; however, a non-symmetric uniform-block matrix and structure can be defined by allowing $\textbf{B}$ to be a non-symmetric matrix.
+Unless explicitly specified otherwise, we consistently define uniform-block matrices and structures as symmetric. \end{remark}